kohasummons/agora-task/README.md

 ![Agora and WOop](/public/Agroaxwoop.svg)

-[Woop](https://woop-agora.vercel.app) is chill zone where you can chat with random woopers in the world.
+[Woop](https://woop-agora.vercel.app) is a chill zone where you can chat with random woopers in the world.

 A tiny PoC built using Agora Video SDK.
 Go wooooping!